-- Pepto-Bismol Dosage For Dogs: The recommended dosage is 1 teaspoon for every 10 pounds, according to Dr. Klein.
-It can be offered to the dog every 6-to-8 hours, but if your dog still has diarrhea after a few doses, stop the medication and call your veterinarian.
-Also, if you’ve never given Pepto-Bismol to your dog before, check with your veterinarian to confirm the dosage.
+If you decide to use Pepto-Bismol for dogs, Dr. Klein recommends a dosage of 1 teaspoon for every 10 pounds.
+You can offer the dog the medication every six to eight hours, but if your dog still has diarrhea after a few doses, stop the medication and call your veterinarian.
+Also, if you’ve never given Pepto-Bismol to your dog before, check with your veterinarian first to confirm the dosage.

-- How to administer Pepto-Bismol to Dogs: Use an empty (no needle) plastic syringe to give your dog the medication.
-Open his mouth, place the empty syringe toward the back of the tongue and push the plunger, then hold his muzzle for a second to ensure he swallows it.
+To administer Pepto-Bismol to dogs, use an empty plastic syringe (without a needle) to give your dog the medication.
+Open the dog’s mouth, place the empty syringe toward the back of the tongue, and push the plunger.
+Hold their muzzle for a second to ensure they swallow it.

-- Imodium Dosage For Dogs: A dog can take one 2-milligram pill per 40 pounds of body weight two-to-three times a day, says Dr. Klein.
-Call your veterinarian first to verify dosage.
+What is the correct Imodium dosage for dogs?
+Call your veterinarian first to verify the correct dosage.
+A dog can take one 2-milligram pill per 40 pounds of body weight two to three times a day, says Dr. Klein.
 Do not offer this medication for more than two days.
 If symptoms persist, seek veterinary care.

-- How to administer Imodium to Dogs: Give the tablet to your dog in a pill pocket (the Greenies™ brand is recommended) or wrapped in a bit of food (like cheese).
-Use only enough food to hide the taste of the pill or you may risk further irritating your dog’s stomach.
+You can administer Imodium to dogs in a pill pocket or wrapped in a bit of food (like cheese).
+Use only enough food to hide the taste of the pill, or you may risk further irritating your dog’s stomach.

-Pepcid (famotidine): If your pet has issues with stomach acid build-up, gastric ulcers, or other stomach- or GI-related issues, many veterinarians recommend this.
+If your pet has issues with stomach acid build-up, gastric ulcers, or other stomach- or GI-related issues, some veterinarians recommend Pepcid (famotidine).
 Although this medication has not been FDA-approved for use in pets, it’s considered standard practice for veterinarians to recommend its use in certain dogs and cats.
 Contact your veterinarian before administering—it may not be recommended if your pet is pregnant or nursing or has a medical condition.

-- How to Administer Pepcid to Dogs: It’s not recommended to give Pepcid with food, as it can lessen its efficacy.
-Instead tilt your dog’s head back, place the pill on the back of the tongue, hold the mouth shut for a moment, and gently stroke the throat or blow on the nose to induce swallowing.
+How should you administer Pepcid to dogs?
+It’s not recommended to give Pepcid with food, which can lessen its effectiveness.
+Instead, tilt your dog’s head back, place the pill on the back of the tongue, hold the mouth shut for a moment, and gently stroke the throat or blow on the nose to induce swallowing.
 If you do not have experience giving pills to your dog without a treat, contact your veterinarian for advice.